UWCNuclear/UbuntuSetUp/README.md

 # How to install Anaconda, Spyder and Jupyter Notebook on Windows or Ubuntu
 Step 1.
-Follow instructions carefully: https://docs.anaconda.com/anaconda/install/windows/
+Follow instructions carefully for Windows (https://docs.anaconda.com/anaconda/install/windows/) or for Ubuntu/Debian (https://docs.anaconda.com/anaconda/install/linux/).

 *Test*: Run the Monte Carlo code "pi.py" included in this repository.
 To download, click "Code" at the top right, click "Download ZIP".
 To run, open "pi.py" in Spyder, click the arrow (run) icon, click on "Plots" in the top right window.

+*Test*: Run the muon flux plotting and fitting code "muon_flux_example.ipynb" included in this repository.

 *More support*:	https://docs.anaconda.com/anaconda/user-guide/troubleshooting/  and Google